About Us Contact Shop

 I know we’ve all heard about Mexican hot chocolate, but one of the best versions you can probably have is Oaxacan hot chocolate!

-Also, in my opinion, Oaxacan cuisine is probably the best regional food you can have in Mexico.
-And a lot of my friends in Mexico think the same. 👌
+Also, in my opinion, Oaxacan cuisine is probably the best regional food you can have in Mexico, and a lot of my Mexican friends think the same (just so you know). 👌

-It was frothy, creamy, rich, and I could have drunk 5 mugs of it.
+It’s frothy, creamy, rich, and I could have 5 mugs of it in one go.

 Here’s a recipe that uses Oaxacan chocolate specifically! 🙂